 Being a Zookeeper is a physically demanding role that allows you to interact with some of the most remarkable animals.
 Not only will you provide care to a range of species, but you’ll also play a part in their conservation.
 Zoos often participate in projects to grow populations of endangered species and reintroduce animals back into the wild, making this one of the most rewarding jobs involving animals.

 Veterinary Nursing Assistant

 As a Veterinary Nursing Assistant, you’ll work alongside other veterinary professionals to care for a range of animals.
 That could be small domesticated animals such as cats, dogs, rabbits and guinea pigs.
 Or you may even work with large livestock and wild animals as a Veterinary Support Assistant, depending on where your practice is located.

 In addition to this, you’ll aid in the general upkeep of a veterinary practice, sterilising equipment and performing administrative tasks as well as educating owners on effective animal care for their pets.

 To become a fully qualified Veterinary Nursing Assistant you need to complete the relevant Level 2 Diploma.
 This is a regulated RQF qualification that is held in high regard by potential employers.

 Through the modules, you’ll gain an understanding of animal welfare, psychology and behaviours.
 You’ll learn how to properly handle and restrain animals for treatment, as well as how to provide basic healthcare treatments, giving you the perfect preparation for a role as a Veterinary Support Assistant.

 Should you wish to advance your career then you have solid foundations to build on to become a Veterinary Nurse.

-Dog grooming as a profession is a lot more important to a dog's wellbeing then some might think.
+Dog grooming as a profession is a lot more important to a dog's well-being than some might think.
 For certain breeds, getting regularly groomed is essential to maintaining good health.
-They may need regular ear cleaning, claw clipping, teeth cleaning or even expressing anal sacs, as well as ensuring their fur is well kept and matte-free.
+They may need regular ear cleaning, claw clipping, teeth cleaning or even expressing anal sacs, as well as ensuring their fur is well-kept and matte-free.

 You’ll also be able to inform your clients on how to properly manage their dog in-between sessions and analyse the dog for any signs of infection or disease that you may need to notify the owner of.